iAli61/investment_agent/doc/UI-Design.md

   - Confidence scores or data source information
   - Clear headings indicating this is the Market/Rent analysis

+- **Responsive Behavior**: Dashboard metrics should reorganize from a grid to a vertical stack on smaller screens.
+Charts should be responsive with appropriate minimum heights and resize proportionally to container width.

 - **Purpose**: Show how analysis results are presented visually in the main area, complementing the chat summary.

 ![alt text](image-3.png)